-Rotate the SET ZERO control fully clockwise.
-If the right hand light illuminates, rotate the Set Zero control counter-clockwise until this light extinguishes and the green light illuminates.

-This adjustment compensates for or "zeros out" any near by metal in the sensor coil detection area.
+Rotate the three SET ZERO controls fully clockwise and set the Channel select switch to Chan 1.
+If the right hand light illuminates, rotate the Chan 1.
+Set Zero control counter-clockwise until this light extinguishes and the green light illuminates.
+This adjustment compensates or zeros out any nearby metal in the sensor coil detect area.
 If this light cannot be illuminated there may be too much metal near the sensor coil.
 This can be confirmed by positioning the sensor coil away from all surrounding metal and repeating the test.
+When the green light is on turn the Channel select switch to Chan 2.
+As this channel is also connected to the main sensor, the amount of surrounding metal will determine whether the green light is still illuminated.
+If it is not, turn the Chan 2.
+Set Zero control counter-clockwise until it is illuminated.

+Now turn the Channel select switch to 'Clip' and rotate the Clip Set Zero as required to illuminate the green light.
+If it cannot be zeroed there may be too much surrounding metal, but this time near the clip sensor.
+This can be checked by repositioning the sensor and repeating the adjustment.

-After these adjustments, the 'Detect' light and the 'Reset' light on the detector door may be illuminated.
+After these adjustments, the detector may have operated illuminating the 'Detect' light and the 'Reset' lamp on the detector door.
 Pressing the 'Reset' lamp button will extinguish both lights.

-The relay function is controlled by the 'Relay' control switch.
-In the OFF position only the 'Detect light and door 'Reset' lamp operate when metal is present in the sensing area.
+The relay function is controlled by the 'Relay' switch.
+In the OFF position only the 'Detect' light and door 'Reset' lamp operate when metal is present in the sensing area.